Finland–Russia relations: The Grand Duchy of Finland 1809-1917

+The Russian October Revolution plunged Soviet Russia into a civil war, pitting the Red Communists against the White forces advocating for the restoration of tsarist rule.
+Along the border between Finland and Soviet Russia in the Karelian Isthmus, large refugee flows took shape.
+Members of the Romanov family, as well as princes, counts, barons, and other members of the upper class, sought refuge in Finland.
+Many continued their journey from Finland to France, Britain, the United States, and Canada.
+Some, however, remained in Finland, among them members of the Demidov family.

+Finland 1917-1944

-With the Russian Empire's collapse during World War I, Finland took the opportunity to declare independence, which was accepted by the USSR "in line with the principle of national self-determination that was held by Lenin."
+With the Russian Empire's collapse during World War I, Finland took the opportunity to declare its full independence, which was shortly recognized by the USSR "in line with the principle of national self-determination that was held by Lenin."

 Following the Finnish Civil War and October Revolution, Russians were virtually equated with Communists and due to official hostility to Communism, Finno-Soviet relations in the period between the world wars remained tense.
 During these years Karelia was a highly Russian occupied military ground; the operation was led by Russian general Waltteri Asikainen.
+Most ethnic Russians, who lived in Finland prior to 1918, immigrated to other countries, primarily Germany and USA.

-Voluntary activists arranged expeditions to Karelia (heimosodat), which ended when Finland and the Russian Soviet Federative Socialist Republic signed the Treaty of Tartu in 1920.
-However, the Soviet Union did not abide by the treaty when they blockaded Finnish naval ships.
+Finland regarded itself to be at war with Soviet Russia, as the latter had supported Finnish communists during the Civil War.
+The Finnish state did not participate in the so-called Kinship Wars; rather, they were undertaken by Finnish volunteers.
+Voluntary activists arranged expeditions to Karelia, which ended when Finland and the Russian Soviet Federative Socialist Republic signed the Treaty of Tartu in 1920.
+Finland obtained Pechenga for itself in the Treaty of Tartu, which became an important port during the Second World War.

+Between the First and Second World Wars, trade between the two countries collapsed.
+In the 1920s, trade accounted for only 3 percent, and in the 1930s just under one percent.
+The reason lay in the fact that Finland was a capitalist society, while the Soviet Union represented a planned economy.
+From the perspective of commerce, it was difficult to reconcile the two countries’ economic systems.

 Finland fought two wars against the Soviet Union during World War II: the Winter War and the Continuation War.
-The Finns suffered 89,108 dead or missing military personnel during these wars but inflicted severe casualties on the Soviet Union: 126,875–167,976 dead or missing during the Winter War and 250,000–305,000 dead or missing during the Continuation War.
-Finland ceded 11% of its territory - including the major city Vyborg - to the Soviet Union, but prevented the Soviets from annexing Finland into the USSR.
+The Finns suffered 89,108 dead or missing military personnel during these wars but inflicted severe casualties on the Soviet Union: 26,875–167,976 dead or missing during the Winter War and 250,000–305,000 dead or missing during the Continuation War.
+Finland ceded 11% of its territory - including the major city Vyborg - to the Soviet Union, but prevented the Soviets from annexing Finland into the Soviet Union.
 Of all the continental European nations combating, as part of World War II, Helsinki and Moscow were the only capitals not occupied.

-The cold war period saw Finland attempt to stake a middle ground between the western and eastern blocs, in order to appease the USSR so as to prevent another war, and even held new elections when the previous results were objectionable to the USSR.
+After the Second World War, Finland was the only part of the former Russian Empire that had not fallen under communist rule.